 Dynamic video technology allows any aspect of a video to be customised.
 So don’t just update the text.
 Include visuals specific to that viewer.
 The more unique the video is, the more memorable it will be.

 Watch how Epic Games created a visually stunning year in review for every gamer.

-They hit the nail on the head — gamers play Fortnite because it’s social and interactive, and this Personalized Video plays to both of those aspects.
+They hit the nail on the head — gamers play Fortnite because it’s social and interactive, and this Personalised Video plays to both of those aspects.
 Gen Z, which comprises 87% of gamers, needs more than just text to pique their interest.
-The combination of personalized content with stunning visuals was a recipe for success.
+The combination of personalised content with stunning visuals was a recipe for success.

-And this wasn’t the first of Fortnite’s successful personalized campaigns, either.
+And this wasn’t the first of Fortnite’s successful personalised campaigns, either.
 For Season 8, Fortnite created millions of season recap videos in 13 languages — in just 2 weeks.